 Work with your ProHealth dermatologist to create a care plan for your condition.
 Depending on your needs, you may benefit from:

-- Skin care plans – Recommend products and habits that protect your skin and prevent sun damage, acne or other problems.
+- Skin care plans – Recommend products, treatments and healthy skin-care habits that protect your skin and prevent sun damage, acne or other problems.

 - Acne medications – Treat acne with pills or skin creams.

 - Acne extraction – Safely gets rid of whiteheads and blackheads.

 - Cryotherapy – Uses extreme cold to remove warts or other skin growths.

 - Photodynamic therapy – Uses medicine and a special type of light to destroy unhealthy skin cells, such as cancer cells.